renatomaia/coutil/doc/manual.md

 this function returns the number of bytes copied to `buffer`.
 For datagram sockets,
 it also returns a boolean indicating whether the copied data was truncated.
+For `"ipc"` stream sockets,
+it might return a received stream socket after the number of bytes.

 ### `socket:joingroup (multicast [, interface])`